 Differences In Temperament Between Dogs

 All dogs are different.
 Not just in appearance, but in personality too.
 Some are very lively and driven, whilst others are very chilled out and relaxed.

-They will also differ wildly in their feelings and reactions towards the people they meet each day.
+Dogs will also differ wildly in their feelings and reactions towards the people, and other dogs, that they meet each day.

 Scientists often use the word temperament to describe those aspects of character that are inherited, rather than learned through experience.

 However many people discussing dog temperament also include those attributes of personality that your dog acquires as a young puppy.
 In many cases it is impossible to neatly divide the two up.

 We don’t always know whether a nervous dog inherited his anxieties or whether these were caused by experiences he had when he was small.
 What matters is the outcome.
 But predicting that outcome, when choosing a puppy, can be challenging

 It’s something you will need to seriously consider when selecting a breed, and when caring for your dog as he grows.

 Does it really matter whether or not your dog is friendly?
 Especially when it comes to strangers.
 Isn’t it quite nice to have a dog that will ‘protect’ you?